harrietty/harrietryder.co.uk/src/blog/optimistic-concurrency.md

 Optimistic updating allows for a more fluid user experience.
 A great example is when making quick inline edits to a record, like editing a comment or upvoting an article.
 The edit/action results in a request to update the database record... but if you had to wait for confirmation before you saw your little "thumbs up" appear, the experience would feel very laggy.

-I hope this has been helpful, <a href="https://twitter.com/harri_etty" target="_blank" rel="noopener noreferrer">follow me on Twitter</a> and let me know if you have an comments 🤗
+I hope this has been helpful, <a href="https://twitter.com/harri_etty" target="_blank" rel="noopener noreferrer">follow me on Twitter</a> and let me know if you have any comments 🤗